ABC: Adjuvant Breast Cancer trial

 |Collaborators:||Institute of Cancer, Royal Marsden Hospital|

-All women recruited to the trial receive tamoxifen.
-For pre/peri-menopausal women, there are three randomisation options:
+All women recruited to the trial received tamoxifen.
+For pre/peri-menopausal women, there were three randomisation options:

 - chemotherapy versus no chemotherapy;